By

 Soldering

-The oxide coating on aluminium and it&#;s high thermal conductivity makes soldering difficult.
+The oxide coating on aluminium and its high thermal conductivity makes soldering difficult.
 The larger the part being soldered, the more evident this becomes.
 A small part can be held at soldering temperature but a large part can become distorted as one section might be hot while another remains cold.

 Fluxes used to remove the oxide layer can be corrosive and must be removed after soldering.
 To solder without flux the surface needs to be covered in molten flux and the surface below the liquid flux abraded before the two surfaces are joined.